jjmlovesgit/Browser-Speech/README.md

 5. Turn on `Developer mode`.
 6. Click `Load unpacked`.
 7. Select the `extension/` folder from this repo.
+8. Pin the Browser Speech icon to the tool bar
-8. Open the Browser Speech panel.
+9. Open the Browser Speech panel by ckickingon the pinned icon.
-9. Download voices and test a Pocket voice.
+10. Test a Pocket voice.
+11. Clone additional voices as needed.

 ## Hardware Note